gitnix/College-Event-Website/README.md

 --Change the MySQL configurations in app.py to fit your environment

-##Installing from Scratch on Debian Linux
+##Installing from Scratch
 *Make sure python is on your system (python 2 or 3 will work)

-*Make sure Apache and MySQL are on your system: http://howtoubuntu.org/how-to-install-lamp-on-ubuntu
+*Make sure Apache and MySQL are on your system: http://howtoubuntu.org/how-to-install-lamp-on-ubuntu check google if on windows on setting up wamp

 *Install pip (if not already installed) http://pip.readthedocs.org/en/stable/installing/